Mr-Richards/SayWhat-Backend/README.md

 FREE_OCR_API_KEY_2=<insert your OCR API here>
 RAPID_API_KEY=<insert your Mictosoft Translator Text API here>

-* run `npm start` from the frontend repo - then press i or a to run the app on the iOS simulator or the Android simulator respectively
+* run `npm start` from the frontend repo - then press `i` or `a` to run the app on the iOS simulator or the Android simulator respectively .
-* to run the app on mobile be sure to have the expo client installed on your mobile device and scan the QR code provided in the terminal
+* to run the app on mobile be sure to have the expo client installed on your mobile device and scan the QR code provided in the terminal.

-*
-*
+### APIs used
+Microsoft Translator Text:
+  * part of the Azure Cognitive Services, cloud based machince translation service.

+ OCR Space Free OCR API:
+  * provides a simple way of parsing images and getting the extracted text results returned in a JSON format.

-## Tech Stack
+### Tech Stack
 Front End:
 JavaScript
 React Native